zgulde/personal-site/content/post/installing-galliumos.md

 screen!
 From here you can log in with the username and password you setup in the install process and start exploring your new os.

+Note that you will see the chrome scare screen every time you boot, but your new os is just a quick `ctrl + l` away!

 ## Sources and Handy Links

 - [Gallium OS Hardware Compatibility Table](https://wiki.galliumos.org/Hardware_Compatibility)